Provincetown Public Health Programming

 More information about some of the Community Support Liaison’s services and drop-in hours is available on the Homeless Prevention Council’s website here.

 Barrier Elimination Fund

 The Barrier Elimination fund was established to help folks who experience a barrier to receiving mental health or substance use disorder treatment.

 If you or someone you know has something keeping them from getting treatment (childcare, bus fare, etc.), please contact the Community Support Liaison at email@example.com or 508-237-7042.

 Youth Activity Fund

-The Provincetown Youth Activity Fund is available for youth aged 25 and younger to participate in classes, camps, and recreational or other enrichment activities.
+The Provincetown Youth Activity Fund is available for youth and adults under 25 to participate in classes, camps, and recreational or other enrichment activities.
 Click here to apply.

 Wednesdays at 5:30pm in Provincetown (via Zoom), year-round.

 Crystal Free is a weekly, drop-in group for gay/bi/trans men who are seeking supports with recovery from crystal meth use.
 This group is a harm reduction group, meaning the participants define their own recovery (for some that may mean abstinence from all substances, for some that may mean abstinence from crystal meth only, and for others that may mean cutting down on crystal meth use).

 Crystal Free is offered by the AIDS Support Group of Cape Cod.
 During social distancing protocols for COVID-19, Crystal Free is being held via ZOOM meetings.
 To join the meeting or for more information, click here.